 Coming up in the age of the “folk scare” through the blues band mid-to late sixties era and onto a voice of their own in the seventies and eighties basically defining the LDS-inspired trippy-rock movement, the Dead weren’t just a creative conglomerate they were an institution that operated like a family, sometimes much to their detriment.
 For years they barely netted a profit, but devoting themselves to endless tortuous touring to connect with their fans in a nearly ancient-world prophet style — alas Garcia was considered by many to be an almost religious figure (which didn’t always sit well with him)– wound up with a giant following and an enormous reverence for songs and solos.
 It was a brilliant model, but one that ultimately cost them dearly in terms of finances and friends!

 Garcia was loathe to helm the band, and while he was the defacto chief he rarely wanted to step up and make the choices for the whole.
-Something interesting about this that these survivor bands, are rarely as established as we outsiders tend to think.
+Something interesting about this is that these survivor bands are rarely as established as we outsiders tend to think.
 So much about our lives, especially in arts, is basically held together so tenuously as to be nearly ephemeral.
 So much great stuff never does happen, but the good stuff that does is not a result of master planning, it’s a result of happy accidents.
 I sound like a Malcolm Gladwell book here, but the truth is almost too difficult to comprehend.
 This is why so many people get fooled by conspiracy theory crap.
 They can’t believe the world really isn’t controlled and directed.
+And we have a tendency in hindsight to “design” the world so it comes out the way we know it.

 For Free On Prime!